B1zziTL/hacker_holidays_26/README.md

 Room 13 (The Guestbook) ⚠️ - YET TO BE ANALYSED

-Room 14 (Management Wants a Word) ⚠️ - YET TO BE ANALYSED
+Room 14 (Management Wants a Word) ✅ - DFIR, Cryptography